 Whereas the US spends only $2,600

-In America, the quality of preschool education typically comes down to how much you can afford to spend on it.
-While preschool is important to all children, wealthy children need preschool the least as the resources available at home tend to put their children ahead of the learning curve.
+In America, the quality of preschool education typically depends on how much you can afford to spend on it.
+While preschool is important to all children, wealthy children need it the least, as the resources available at home tend to put their children ahead of the learning curve.

-Researchers have found that children who are dealing with economic scarcity and insecurity make the most gains in preschool.
-And dual-language learning children, who are mostly low income with underdeveloped pre-literacy and pre-math skills, also see major benefits from preschool.
+Researchers have found that children dealing with economic scarcity and insecurity make the most gains in preschool.
+Dual-language learning children, who are mostly low-income with underdeveloped pre-literacy and pre-math skills, also see major benefits from preschool.

-Overall, all students who attend preschool are more prepared for Kindergarten and have better performance in school.
+Overall, preschool students are more prepared for Kindergarten and perform better in school.

 Free School Lunches

 India, Sweden, Brazil, Finland, and Estonia provide free school lunches for all children.
 America provided free school lunches during the pandemic, but has since ended the program.
-Some cities and states have now enacted their own programs, but free school lunches still aren’t available for the majority of Americans.
+Some cities and states have enacted their own programs, but free school lunches still aren’t available for most Americans.

 Why are free school lunches important?

-For starters, research has shown that students who have had a nutritious and filling lunch perform better in school.
-It improves their ability to focus and learn which in turn improves their knowledge retention and test taking.
+Research has shown that students who have had a nutritious and filling lunch perform better in school.
+It improves their ability to focus and learn, improving their knowledge retention and test-taking.

 The benefits don’t stop with school.
-Children who have had regular access to nutritious food and nutritional education continue to make better health choices in adult life.
+Children with regular access to nutritious food and nutritional education continue to make better health choices in adult life.

-Education is proven to make people healthier and would go a long way to improve the lives of Americans, which in turn would also help reduce healthcare costs.
+Education is proven to make people healthier, and it would go a long way toward improving the lives of Americans, which in turn would help reduce healthcare costs.

-There are numerous ways to look at all of the advantages of a proper investment in education.
-And yet, America spends only $195 billion on our Department of Education while Congress just voted to add another $100 billion to our Department of Defense budget, bringing it to almost $900 billion annually.
-That is over 3x higher than China who is the next largest military spender.
+There are numerous ways to consider all of the advantages of a proper investment in education.
+And yet, America spends only $195 billion on our Department of Education, while Congress just voted to add another $100 billion to our Department of Defense budget, bringing it to almost $900 billion annually.
+That is over three times higher than China, the next largest military spender.

 Which is it going to be?